robgridley/pace-api/README.md

 ### Sorting

 Use the sort() method to sort your results.
-You'll need to supply an XPath expression and an optional direction boolean.
-The default is false (ascending).
+The sort() method accepts two arguments: an XPath expression identifying the field to sort on and a boolean to determine the direction, which has a default value of false (ascending).
+You can chain as many sorts as needed, although I'm not sure if Pace has a limit.

 ```php
 $jobs = $pace->job